William D. Mahon: Labor leader

 In May 1913 Mahon was appointed to a three-man Detroit Street Railway Commission by Mayor Oscar Marx to study the possibility of municipal ownership of the streetcar lines.
 The Detroit United Railway had a monopoly of streetcar service in the city.
 The Street Railway Commission made an offer to purchase the DUR in late summer of 1913, which was rejected.
 However, they agreed that the question of municipal ownership would be submitted to the voters, and if they approved the Wayne County Circuit Court would set the price.
 In April 1914 Mahon quit the commission claiming that Mayor Marx was trying to subvert the municipal takeover.
 In May 1915 the Detroit street railway workers went on strike for a day.

 During World War I (1914-1918) Mahon made much of the contribution of streetcar workers to the war effort.
 Although employees complained that the streetcar operators were not raising wages to compensate for inflation, he said, "But no matter how justifiable this unrest may be, it must not influence us to acts that will compromise our integrity as an organization of workers that stands by its agreements and holds its obligations sacred."
 He generally managed to prevent strikes during the war.
 After the war ended, however, Mahon was unable to prevent a wave of strikes.
+In 1919-1920 he served as a member of the Federal Electric Railways Commission.

 Mahon was twice a member of the executive council of the American Federation of Labor, from 1917–23 and 1935-46.
 After the 1932 Presidential election, the AFL wanted one of their members to be chosen Secretary of Labor, as had generally been done in the past.
 Mahon supported Daniel J. Tobin, president of the Teamsters, who won the backing of the AFL Executive Council.
 In the end President Franklin D. Roosevelt selected Frances Perkins, who took office on 5 March 1933.